webplatform/docs-wpd/Community/Meetings/General/index.md

 **** if you find blockers, file a bug, and broadcast it to the public list
 * CSS Properties pages
 ** The CSS properties sheet is overwhelming folks.
 Julee is going to update it.
 ** We need to ensure that new contributors are properly supported.
-Julee will write up a plan for helping contributors with CSS properties.
+Julee wrote up a [[WPD:CSS_property_guide/supporting_new_contributors|plan for helping contributors]] with CSS properties.
 ** Weekly content-wrangling events on IRC.